FLOURISH is based in South Cumbria and provides private

 I am an experienced actor and director.
 As well as acting for Flourish Theatre-in- Education, my acting experience includes: Olga in The Three Sisters (Anton Chekov), Nancy in Oliver!
 (Lionel Bart), Mrs Squeers in Smike (Simon May), Mrs Crotchet in Change the Music (Nicola Rich) for Ulverston International Music Festival 2015 and various roles in Kendal Yarns Festival of Plays 2016 and Kendal Yarns for BBC Radio Cumbria.

 In my spare time, I enjoy singing, gardening, painting, fell walking and textiles.
-I am a member of Ulverston Choral Society, Creator's Space and a lay preacher at my local church.
+I am a member of Ulverston Choral Society and a lay preacher at my local church.
+I also run Creator's Space, a local ecumenical Christian group.